 While my personal computers have mostly been Windows and my phones Android, I do use a Mac for work, and I’ve always been envious of the ease with which people in the Apple ecosystem can move files from one device to another using AirDrop.
 Google introduced a similar feature called Nearby Share in 2020, but it only shared files between Google products.
 Now, Windows has finally introduced its version of Nearby Share, allowing you to easily move files between Windows and Android systems.

-I installed the beta of Nearby Share to a Windows 11 system and used it to move photos between that and my Pixel 6, and it worked like a charm.
-Here are some step-by-step instructions on how to set up Nearby Share for Windows.
-(Note: the feature is available on Windows 10 and up but not on ARM-powered Windows laptops.)
+When it first appeared, I installed the beta of Nearby Share to a Windows 11 system and used it to move photos between that and my Pixel 6, and it worked like a charm.
+Now that it’s official, here are some step-by-step instructions on how to set up Nearby Share for Windows.
+(Note: the feature is available on Windows 10 and up but not on Arm-powered Windows laptops.)

 Enable Nearby Share on your Android device

 Before you start installing Nearby Share on your Windows laptop, you may want to make sure you can use it with your phone or other Android device.
 While Google offers Nearby Share as a feature in the Files by Google app (which comes already installed on most Android phones), you can also receive files without having the Files app (we’ll get to that in a moment).
 You can find out if the feature has been enabled in two ways.
 If you have the Files app:

 - Open the Files app and tap on the three-line icon in the top left.

 - Toggle on Use Nearby Share (if it isn’t already on).

 If you don’t have the Files app but still want to use Nearby Share to receive files:

 - Go to your Android phone’s Settings.

 - Select Connected Devices > Connection preferences > Nearby Share (or, if you have a Samsung phone, go to Google > Devices & sharing > Nearby Share) and toggle it on.